danielcdmconsultores/hello-openai/README.md

 + Use it in a script, ready to run from a task. (lots, .bat, "Windows Task Scheduler" ...)
 + You can redirect standard output to a new file ">" or ">>"
 + Terminate the program with an exit code of (1), indicating an error.
 Use (0) if everything has worked well.
-+ Programs that run commands can call OPENAI directly now.
++ Programs that run commands can now call OPENAI directly.
 + Made with love🤟in GOlang
 + Model: GPT3.5Turbo